| | |

 thing as a "typical" trial) one-month trial might end up running

+in the $70,000 and up neighborhood.
 Other oft-neglected items include videotaping of depositions, demonstrative

 graphics and animations, top expert witnesses, and mock trials or focus